jpdias/jpdias.github.io/_posts/2018-11-22-hello-world.md

 title:  "Hello, World!"
 categories: [generic]
 tags: [helloworld]
+description: Hello world, this is my first blog post.
+A place for sharing ideas, thoughts, experiments and other tales of a jack-of-all-trades and master of *some*.
 ---

 **Hello world**, this is my first blog post.
 A place for sharing ideas, thoughts, experiments and other tales of a jack-of-all-trades and master of *some*.